ordina-jworks/ordina-jworks.github.io/_posts/2018-02-05-Writing-tests-in-Kotlin-with-MockK.md

 It still misses features such as pattern matching, case/data classes and local-variable type inference.

 Starting from Java 8 with the introduction of Lambdas, we have finally been given the option to add a more functional programming flavour to our code which was due in time.
-Scala felt very refreshing for me back then when I started to use it which was shortly before the JDK 7 release.
+Scala felt very refreshing for me back then, when I started to use it which was shortly before the JDK 7 release.
 It felt clean and powerful, bringing the best of both worlds of object-oriented programming and functional programming.
-At the same time, Scala houses a lot of complexity as there are so many ways and styles to tackle problems.
+At the same time, Scala houses a lot of complexity since there are so many ways and styles to tackle problems.
 You could compare it a bit to having the toolkit available to build a space rocket when you only plan on building a small airplane.
 And this is where Kotlin comes in, being very similar to Scala but with a focus on practicality and simplicity.
 Coming from the industry instead of academia, it focuses on solving problems faced daily by programmers.